Speed Up Windows Startup

-Items get added to your start up folder all the time, many times they get added inadvertently.
+Items get added to your start up folder all the time; many times they get added inadvertently.
 For example, many software programs automatically set themselves up to launch automatically, others give you a choice but during setup users tend to click OK and Next with abandon.
-The end result is the software sets itself up to start each time the PC starts.
+The end result is the software sets itself up to start each time Windows restarts.

 In some cases, it's critical to have the software load each time like in the case of anti-virus protection.
 In other cases, is loading your favorite media player each time really necessary?

-Now that you've decided to speed up your PC by cleaning out the start up items, here's how to do it.
+Now that you've decided to speed up your Windows XP computer by cleaning out the start up items, here's how to do it.
 Simply go to the Start button and click Run.
 Type in the word, "msconfig" into the text box and click OK.